prochazkaml/MichalOS/README.md

 ```
 make
 ```

-Couldn't get any simpler than that. [nasm](https://www.nasm.us/) is required for assembling the OS.
+## License

+MichalOS is licensed under the BSD License